Bike Week (cycling)

-Bike Week is a yearly international event, taking place in different countries throughout the World.
+Bike Week is a yearly international event, taking place in different countries throughout the world.
 It is typically a seven-day event that advocates bicycling for transportation.
 The event has been steadily gaining popularity in Asian, American and European cities and countries over the past decade.
 Bike Week has been running in the UK since 1923.

 Bike Week typically takes place in the summer, and runs in the UK during the second week of June, following just after the international World Bicycle Day on 3 June.

-It is typically an entire week of cycling events that cover a variety of different types of cycling.
-The central aim of the event is to create awareness of the benefits of cycling and give those who don't currently cycle the opportunity to help the environment and exercise in a fun and social way.
-Participants include professional cyclists, celebrities and individuals who choose cycling as a chief means of transportation for the week.

-Celebrities that have taken part in the past include Fearne Cotton, Fern Britton, James Cracknell, Jean-Christophe Novelli, Jon Snow, Josie Dew, Olivia Williams, Jeremy Vine and Wayne Hemingway.
+Celebrities that have taken part in the past include Fearne Cotton, Olivia Williams, and Jeremy Vine.